UI5-TypeScript

 How to develop custom controls in TypeScript?

-There is documentation and sample code in the “custom-controls” branch of the Hello World application which explains how custom controls can be implemented in TypeScript within UI5 applications.
-It makes use of a tool for generating TypeScript interfaces for the control API which has been released via npm in alpha state.
-There is also a sample project that demonstrates how flull-fledged control libraries can be developed in TypeScript.
+Exercise 5 of the TypeScript tutorial is all about control development.
+Furthermore, there is documentation and sample code in the “custom-controls” branch of the Hello World application which explains how custom controls can be implemented in TypeScript within UI5 applications.

 How to use third-party libraries from npm in UI5 apps?